-Washington florist who refused same-sex wedding job settles with couple
+Florist who refused same-sex wedding job settles with couple

 “I am willing to turn the legal struggle for freedom over to others.
 At age 77, it’s time to retire and give my business to someone else,” Stutzman said.

-The settlement leaves in place two unanimous decisions by the Washington state Supreme Court that the Constitution does not grant a license to discriminate against LGBTQ+ people, the ACLU of Washington said.
+The settlement leaves in place two unanimous decisions by the Washington state Supreme Court that the Constitution does not grant a license to discriminate against LGBTQ people, the ACLU of Washington said.

 “We took on this case because we were worried about the harm being turned away would cause LGBTQ people,” Freed and Ingersoll said Thursday in a statement.
 “We are glad the Washington Supreme Court rulings will stay in place to ensure that same-sex couples are protected from discrimination and should be served by businesses like anyone else.”